El Dorado (Super Friends): Television

-A variation of El Dorado named Ed Dorado Jr. appears in Young Justice, voiced by Freddy Rodriguez.
+A character based on El Dorado named Ed Dorado Jr. appears in Young Justice, voiced by Freddy Rodriguez.
 Introduced in the second season, this version is a teenage runaway who was captured and experimented on by the Reach, who activated his meta-gene and granted him the ability to teleport, before he is rescued by the Team and placed in S.T.A.R.
 Labs's custody along with fellow runaways Virgil Hawkins, Tye Longshadow, and Asami Koizumi.
 During his time with S.T.A.R.
 Labs, Ed Jr.'s scientist father Ed Dorado Sr. (voiced by Bruce Greenwood), whose life's work centers around Rannian Zeta Beam technology for teleportation purposes, surmises his son's powers came about "opportunistically" as a consequence of his work and Ed Jr.'s past attempts at running away to see him.
 Eventually, Ed Jr. and the runaways escape S.T.A.R.
 Labs, but are unknowingly manipulated by Lex Luthor into helping the Light until Arsenal reveals the truth to them.
 After helping the Team and the Justice League thwart the Reach's invasion of Earth, Ed Jr. moves back in with his father.
 In the third season, the Dorados have taken up work as counselors at the Metahuman Youth Center, with Ed Jr. joining the Outsiders as "El Dorado" to inspire the center's patients.
-Additionally, Ed Jr. has begun dating Bart Allen.
+Additionally, Ed Jr. is implied to be dating Bart Allen.